chadfennell/dapistrano/README.markdown

 ## Pre-installation

-* Set-up SSK keys between the server from which you will deploy and that of your target server.
+* Set-up SSH keys between the server from which you will deploy and that of your target server.
+* Ensure that your Drupal database is accessible from your target server.

 ## Installation

 ### Install dependencies

+For now, dapistrano is a UMN-internal utility, and not released to rubygems.org.
+Therefore, start by cloning this dapistrano repository on the machine where you want to install it, and then:

     $ gem install capistrano
     $ gem install railsless-deploy
-    $ gem install dapistrano --local dapistrano-0.0.1.gem
+    $ gem install dapistrano --local /path/to/dapistrano-0.0.1.gem
-    (For now, dapistrano is a UMN Internal utility)

 ### Initialize New Deployment Directory